-Every year we provide free, comprehensive medical care to hundreds of thousands of children.
+Every year Partners In Health provides free, comprehensive medical care to hundreds of thousands of children.
 We strive to ensure that children have access to basic rights and services that have virtually eliminated deaths from common childhood ailments in rich countries.

 Challenges facing children in resource-poor settings.